We're here to help.

 After explaining why your major is the right choice for you, look ahead five or ten years and imagine how it will catapult you into a fulfilling career—one that you may not have access to otherwise.
 Maybe when you were younger, you fell in love with stargazing and memorizing constellations and knew you wanted to be involved in a space-related field when you grew up—UIUC’s Astronomy program will help you get there!
 Build a bridge between your past and your future for admissions so they can see your commitment and demonstrated interest in this field.

-If you have a major or a few majors you’re considering, you could try to illustrate a general inclination (journalism, English, and media/cinema studies, for example, go hand-in-hand).
-Or if you really feel like you could go any direction, try to show a balance, picking majors across domains that link to each other in a way that still makes sense (mathematics, linguistics, music composition, etc).
+Try to illustrate a general inclination (e.g., journalism, English, and media/cinema studies go hand-in-hand).
+Or if you really feel like you could go any direction, try to show a balance, picking majors across fields that link to each other in a way that makes sense (e.g., mathematics, linguistics, and music composition all use special notations).
 Do whatever you can do to give admissions the full picture of who you are.

 Even if you’re undecided, it’s important to remember that UIUC seeks to invite movers and shakers to campus, students with big dreams and plans to make them happen.
 You don’t have to use this prompt to outline your 30-page plan for eliminating world hunger—in fact, with only 150 words to work with, we definitely advise against it!
-Maybe you want to be at the forefront of the fight against climate change and global warming.
+Think about the areas that pique your interest and where your curiosity originated.
+Was it a philosophy class you took junior year?
+Or, perhaps what spurred your interest wasn’t a class at all.
+Maybe you knew you wanted to be at the forefront of the fight against climate change and global warming after watching a poignant documentary with your family that hit close to home.
 How do you plan to contribute to this effort and how will your time at UIUC set you up for carbon neutral success?
 (Maybe their Natural Resources and Environmental Sciences major is a good place to start?)
-Or, perhaps, you’re a legacy student and you’re following in the footsteps of a family member—have they inspired you with their own career choices, and do you want to honor them by choosing the same path?
 Whatever way you decide to answer this prompt, be sure to show admissions that you have an actionable, long-term goal in mind.

 Why does this secondary area of education appeal to you?
 What applications can you see blossoming from studying in this field?
-We recommend doing another dive into their course offerings to show that this isn’t just an afterthought; additionally, feel free to share any previous experiences (in or out of the classroom) that have led you to this choice.
-Once you’ve succinctly demonstrated your interest, look to the future and explain how UIUC’s offerings will help you achieve your end-goals when it comes to your education and career.
+We recommend doing another dive into UIUC’s course offerings to show that this isn’t just an afterthought; additionally, feel free to share any previous experiences (in or out of the classroom) that have led you to this choice.
+Once you’ve succinctly demonstrated your interest, look to the future and explain how UIUC’s offerings will help you achieve your end-goals when it comes to your selected second-choice area of study.